IREA-CNR-MI/prismaread/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of prismaread is allowing to easily import PRISMA L1 images and convert them in a easier to use format (ENVI or GeoTiff)
+The goal of prismaread is allowing to easily import PRISMA L1 hyperspectral images and convert them in a easier to use format (ENVI or GeoTiff).

 ## Installation